Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the American Stroke Association, stroke recurrence is preventable and has a very high success rate, with 80% of stroke survivors able to successfully prevent a recurrence.

 Therefore, Dr. Dung emphasized that people who have had a stroke must strictly follow the doctor's instructions.
-People must know how to recognize stroke symptoms, listen to their bodies and remember the signs of a stroke; when they suspect they are having a stroke, they must act quickly and urgently, do not hesitate or waste time, but go to the hospital immediately.
+People must know how to recognize stroke symptoms, listen to their bodies and remember the signs of a stroke; when they suspect they have a stroke, they must be urgent, quick, do not hesitate and waste time, but go to the hospital immediately.

-People should measure their blood pressure regularly (including young people) and remember their blood pressure readings like they remember their age to prevent stroke and other complications of high blood pressure such as heart failure, aortic aneurysm and dissection, myocardial infarction, etc.
+People should measure their blood pressure regularly (including young people) and remember their blood pressure readings as if they were their age to prevent stroke and other complications of high blood pressure such as heart failure, aortic aneurysm and dissection, myocardial infarction, etc.

 Comment (0)